 - Chronic Pelvic Pain: The Role of Central Sensitization by Kenneth I. Barron, MD – PDF download from the CEC

 - Why Calming Down The Nervous System Can Help Endometriosis – Written by Pelvic Physiotherapist Shan Morrison.
 This specific article is helpful, but I do not endorse the endometriosis education on their website.

 - Pain Relief after Excision of All Endometriosis – from the Center for Endometriosis website.

 - Pain – It’s complicated – From Nancy’s Nook.
 They have an entire section about pain on their website, definitely check it out!

 - Curable – an online pain psychology program that “helps you understand why you have pain, why it persists, and guides you through you science-backed strategies to help you heal.”
 Not everyone who uses Curable likes it, and that’s ok.
-It’s important to know that not all of the education is relevant to endometriosis – a lot of it is towards people who have chronic pain with NO structural tissue damage.
-Endometriosis DOES cause structural damage.
-Keeping this in mind, Curable has helped me have a better emotional experience when I have pain as well as feel more connected to my body.
+It’s important to know that not all of the education is relevant to endometriosis – a lot of it is towards people who have chronic pain with no structural tissue damage.
+Endometriosis does cause structural damage.
+Keeping this in mind, Curable has helped me find safety in my body, calm my fear response to the pain, and have a better emotional experience during my flares.

-- The Way Out: A Revolutionary, Scientifically Proven Approach to Healing Chronic Pain by Alan Gordon
+- The Way Out: A Revolutionary, Scientifically Proven Approach to Healing Chronic Pain – Book by Alan Gordon

 Related Podcast Episodes